Conner Antley: South Georgia Tormenta

 Due to his strong form for the team before their move to the professional ranks, Tormenta FC signed Antley to a professional contract on June 11, 2018.
 Antley made his debut for Tormenta in USL League One's inaugural match against the Greenville Triumph, even scoring a goal.
 Throughout the season Antley played in 27 matches for Tormenta, scoring 6 goals and making 6 assists for the club.
 Due to Antley's stellar play throughout the season, Antley was named the 2019 USL League One Defender of the Year on October 29, 2019.

 Indy Eleven

 On November 21, 2019, Antley joined USL Championship side Indy Eleven.
 Notably this was the first transfer between the USL Championship and USL League One where a transfer fee was paid between the clubs for the player.
 Despite the historic nature of the transfer, the fee was undisclosed.

 Tampa Bay Rowdies

 On December 29, 2020, Antley signed with USL Championship side Tampa Bay Rowdies ahead of their 2021 season.

+D.C.
+United

+Ahead of the 2024 season, United signed an undisclosed fee to the Rowdies to sign him.
+Antley's maiden Major League Soccer season ended prematurely after he suffered an ACL tear in May.